Yates analysis: Example

+Further reading can be found in Berger et al., chapter 9.

 Parameter estimates as terms are added

 In most cases of least squares fitting, the model coefficients for previously added terms change depending on what was successively added.
 For example, the X1 coefficient might change depending on whether or not an X2 term was included in the model.
 This is not the case when the design is orthogonal, as is a 23 full factorial design.
 For orthogonal designs, the estimates for the previously included terms do not change as additional terms are added.
 This means the ranked list of effect estimates simultaneously serves as the least squares coefficient estimates for progressively more complicated models.

 Model selection and validation

 From the above Yates output, one can define the potential models from the Yates analysis.
 An important component of a Yates analysis is selecting the best model from the available potential models.
 The above step lists all the potential models.
 From this list, we want to select the most appropriate model.
 This requires balancing the following two goals.